rpiambulance/person-v1/README.md

 ### Configuration

 A Google service account is used to query their APIs.
-Request the private key file in JSON format, and place it in `/keys` name as `person-api.json`.
+Request the private key file in JSON format, and place it in `/keys` named as `person-api.json`.

 ## Credits: